How has food and feed auditing adapted during the pandemic?

 “So, what of the future?, concludes Mr Kelley.
 “We think a blended approach will be taken to auditing where some audits continue to be completed on-site but many are delivered remotely.
 This would provide an ideal balance, ensuring the implementation of lessons learned whilst delivering the robust auditing environment that the UK consumer expects”.

-AIC is the UK trade association representing the agricultural supply chain sectors of Arable Marketing, Crop Protection and Agronomy, Feed, Fertiliser and Seeds, since its inception in 2003.
-In all, AIC represents members responsible for some £9 billion of farm trade.
-A significant part of its work is political lobbying and influencing as well as supporting members with technical information.
+In all, AIC represents Members responsible for some £17.8 billion of farm trade.
+A significant part of its work is political lobbying and influencing, as well as supporting Members with technical information.

-AIC Services, which is the professional services arm of AIC manages a range of services, including Assurance Schemes recognised by UK government as essential tools to underpin feed & food safety alongside fertiliser security.
-Currently these include:
+AIC Services, which is the professional services arm of AIC manages a range of services, including Assurance Schemes and professional registers recognised by the UK Government as essential tools to underpin feed & food safety alongside fertiliser security.

 - Trade Assurance Scheme for Combinable Crops (TASCC)